Leptotrophon protocarinatus

 Leptotrophon protocarinatus is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

-The length of the shell attains 10.8 mm.
+The length of the shell reaches up to 11 mm in adulthood.
+It is remarkable for its keeled protoconch, from which it gets its name.
+It is generally white, occasionally found with pale brown spots near the vertex of the shell.
+It has medium-sized radular teeth, with sickle-shaped lateral teeth.

 Distribution

 This marine species occurs at New Caledonia at depths between 300 m and 350 m.